DataDog/datadog-aas-extension/README.md

 ## Requirements:
-The .NET Datadog APM Site Extension requires that you setup the [Datadog Azure App Service Integration](https://docs.datadoghq.com/integrations/azure_app_services/) first.
+The Datadog APM Windows Site Extensions require that you setup the [Datadog Azure App Service Integration](https://docs.datadoghq.com/integrations/azure_app_services/) first.
 Please follow the directions in the referenced document.

+## Supported Runtimes

+- .NET
+- Java
+- Node

 ## Installation:
-Fully stop your web app before installing, modifying, or removing the .NET Datadog APM Site Extension.
+Fully stop your web app before installing, modifying, or removing a Datadog APM Site Extension.
-This site extension uses the [.NET Profiling API](https://docs.microsoft.com/en-us/dotnet/framework/unmanaged-api/profiling/profiling-interfaces) which hooks in at process start.

 ### IMPORTANT NOTICES:
 #### *Restart* recycles an Application Pool.
 The app must be *STOPPED* before any changes to this extension.